BrockDSL/ArcGIS-Geocoding/README.md

 18. For **Step Six**: Select the categories **Address** and **Postal** ![image](https://user-images.githubusercontent.com/45638590/227597232-6337b58a-fc04-4211-a982-95e1eaaf12eb.png).
 Click Finish.
 19. From the summary page, notice the option at the top to calculate an estimate of how many credits will be consumed.
 Users at Brock University will have 300-500 credits by default.
 This activity will consume approximately **9 credits**.
 20. At the bottom of the page, click Run.
-21. When the process is finished, you will see a **Geocoding Complete** window.
+21. When the process is finished, you will see a **Geocoding Completed** window.
 Here you will have the option to rematch any unmatched records.
 Click No.

    ![image](https://user-images.githubusercontent.com/45638590/227598587-38122e37-7632-4f78-96a7-a34d9aab67f6.png)